matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 # The Eight Wastes of Modern Software Delivery

 In manufacturing, Lean thinking revolutionised how products were built by relentlessly eliminating waste.
-Whilst the _"software factory"_ analogy isn't perfect, the core Lean principles of eliminating waste now underpin all of modern software delivery, from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.
+Whilst the _"software factory"_ analogy isn't perfect, the core Lean principles of eliminating waste now underpin modern software delivery, from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.

 <!-- more -->